kevinchtsang/kevinchtsang.github.io/_posts/2022-05-09-wordle-assist.md

 ## Try it yourself

+<iframe height="400" width="100%" frameborder="no" src="https://hx2j2u-kevin-tsang.shinyapps.io/wordle_assist/"> </iframe>

-You can run this app locally by running the following code in R.
+You can also run this app locally by running the following code in R.

 ```
 shiny::runGitHub("wordle_assist", "kevinchtsang")